Gmina Osieck

 The gmina covers an area of 67.5 km2, and as of 2006 its total population is 3,436.

 The gmina contains part of the protected area called Masovian Landscape Park.

 Villages

-Gmina Osieck contains the villages and settlements of Augustówka, Czarnowiec, Górki, Grabianka, Kolonia Osieck, Kolonia Pogorzel, Lipiny, Natolin, Nowe Kościeliska, Osieck, Pogorzel, Rudnik, Sobieńki, Stare Kościeliska and Wójtowizna.
+Apart from the town of Osieck, Gmina Osieck contains the villages and settlements of Augustówka, Czarnowiec, Górki, Grabianka, Kolonia Osieck, Kolonia Pogorzel, Lipiny, Natolin, Nowe Kościeliska, Pogorzel, Rudnik, Sobieńki, Stare Kościeliska and Wójtowizna.

 Neighbouring gminas

 Gmina Osieck is bordered by the gminas of Celestynów, Garwolin, Kołbiel, Pilawa and Sobienie-Jeziory.